 What should the first step be?

-Before starting any project on adopting new technologies for AML Fraud Detection, we advise financial institutions to perform a cost-benefit analysis covering five levels:
+Before starting any project on adopting new technologies for AML fraud detection, we advise financial institutions to conduct an analysis covering five levels:

 Understand the unique business model of the company and the associated risks: the specific vulnerabilities based on the current operations, products, services